DoonOnthon/GamePulse/CONTRIBUTING.md

-Absolutely!
-Here's the updated CONTRIBUTING.md file with the added appreciation for contributions and encouragement for beginners to get involved:

----

 # Contributing to GamePulse 🎮🚀

 Welcome to GamePulse!
 We greatly appreciate any contribution from the community, and we're open to everyone, including beginners.
 Whether you're an experienced developer or just starting your coding journey, there are various ways you can contribute to our project.
 Your contributions, big or small, play a vital role in making GamePulse a thriving and engaging platform for gamers worldwide.
 Here's how you can get involved: